EvidentSecurity/esp-sdk-ruby/docs/CustomComplianceControlsApi.md

 api_instance = ESP::CustomComplianceControlsApi.new

+custom_compliance_domain_id = 56 # Integer | The ID of the Custom Compliance Domain this custom control belongs to

 identifier = "identifier_example" # String | The identifier of this custom control

-custom_compliance_domain_id = 56 # Integer | The ID of the Custom Compliance Domain this custom control belongs to

 name = "name_example" # String | Name

 opts = {
+  include: "include_example", # String | Related objects that can be included in the response:  custom_compliance_standard, custom_compliance_domain, signatures, custom_signatures See Including Objects for more information.
+  custom_signature_ids: [56], # Array<Integer> | An array of custom signatures identified by custom_signature_id that belong to this custom control
   description: "description_example", # String | The description for this custom control
   position: 56, # Integer | The position of this custom control within the custom domain
-  signature_ids: [56], # Array<Integer> | An array of signatures identified by signature_id that belong to this custom control
+  signature_ids: [56] # Array<Integer> | An array of signatures identified by signature_id that belong to this custom control
-  custom_signature_ids: [56], # Array<Integer> | An array of custom signatures identified by custom_signature_id that belong to this custom control
-  include: "include_example" # String | Related objects that can be included in the response:  custom_compliance_standard, custom_compliance_domain, signatures, custom_signatures See Including Objects for more information.
 }

 begin
   #Create a(n) Custom Compliance Control
-  result = api_instance.create(identifier, custom_compliance_domain_id, name, opts)
+  result = api_instance.create(custom_compliance_domain_id, identifier, name, opts)
   p result
 rescue ESP::ApiError => e
   puts "Exception when calling CustomComplianceControlsApi->create: #{e}"